caddy-dns/cloudflare/README.md

 ```
 tls {
-	dns cloudflare {env.CLOUDFLARE_API_TOKEN}
+	dns cloudflare {env.CF_API_TOKEN}
 }
 ```

-You can replace `{env.CLOUDFLARE_API_TOKEN}` with the actual auth token if you prefer to put it directly in your config instead of an environment variable.
+You can replace `{env.CF_API_TOKEN}` with the actual auth token if you prefer to put it directly in your config instead of an environment variable.

 ## Authenticating